Tofersen (Qalsody)

 3. Continuation of Therapy

-Aetna considers continuation of tofersen (Qalsody) therapy medically necessary for the treatment of ALS when the following criteria are met:
+Aetna considers continuation of tofersen (Qalsody) therapy medically necessary for the treatment of ALS when both of the following criteria are met:

 2. Invasive ventilation or tracheostomy is not required.